hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That we are now much greater fools than they;
 >
-> For self-opinion with our pride combin'd,
+> For self-opinion with our pride combined,
 >
 > Too often makes us to our interest blind;
 >